MatAtBread/ApiPublisher/README.md

 Changelog
 =========

+20Feb16: Generalize browser data response caching into the prototype RemoteApi.prototype.Cache to allow for other storage implementations that a simple JS object.
+Provide RemoteApi.StorageCache as an alternative that works with (for example) window.localStorage or window.sessionStorage.

 13May15: Allow ServerApi.load() to accept a Url object instead of a string url, to allow for additional options (such as the agent field) to be passed to Node's http module.

 19Feb15: NB: ApiPublisher v1.1.x has a breaking change.
 In order to be compatible with Express 4, and as part of optimizing nested APIs, you must now pass `api.handle` to `app.use()`, NOT just `api`.
 RemoteApi now automatically provisions nested APIs.